-Manage Public Session Kiosk
+Manage Public Session devices

 This article has general information on how to set up Public Sessions on Chrome devices.
 For specific instructions on how to use a Chromebook for student assessments, see Using Chromebooks for Student Assessments.